 Jürgen Buck ran a small business in a town near Frankfurt.
 One afternoon police suddenly raided his house and office.
 Jürgen alleged that suspicions were raised locally that he was involved in crime, leading to a loss of business.
 Yet the raid had merely been an unnecessary step in proceedings against Jürgen’s son for speeding.
 The European court ruled that the raid had been disproportionate.

 Four Belgian journalists were targeted by the police in a huge search and seizure operation aimed at identifying the source of leaked government information.
-The Strasbourg court ruled that the operation had been unjustified and disproportionate.
+The European court ruled that the operation had been unjustified and disproportionate.
 The case influenced new legislation to improve protections for journalists and their sources.

 Eliza Söderman was 14 when she found out that her stepfather had hidden a secret camera to record her undressing.
 The police got involved, but the stepfather was cleared of any crime because his actions had not been illegal under Swedish law.
 The Strasbourg court found that this violated Ms Söderman’s right to privacy.
 The case highlighted the need for legal reforms.